Weighted Blankets vs Lap Pads vs Weighted/Compression Vests (Comparison Guide)

 What’s the most portable deep‑pressure tool?

-Weighted lap pads are lightweight, easy to transport, and discreet, making them ideal for classrooms, travel, or any seated activity.
+Weighted lap pads are lightweight, discreet, and easy to transport—ideal for classrooms, travel, or any seated activity.

-Can I use a weighted vest all day?
+Can I use a weighted/compression vest all day?

-It’s best to use weighted vests in intervals (e.g., 20–30 minutes at a time) under guidance from an occupational therapist.
-They’re intended for short periods to aid regulation, not as all‑day wear.
+Use in intervals (e.g., 20–30 minutes at a time) under guidance from an occupational therapist.
+They’re intended to support regulation, not as all‑day wear.

-About SensoryGift.com: We create practical, evidence-informed guides for families, educators, and therapists.
+About SensoryGift.com: Practical, evidence‑informed guides for families, educators, and therapists.